Parkinson’s Disease: Driving a Car

 How to Ease the Transition continued...

-During the period when patients are engaged in limited driving, it’s important for family and friends to find ways that reduce the need to drive.
+It’s important for family and friends to find ways to help their loved one reduce their need to drive.
 These include arranging for groceries, meals, and prescriptions to be delivered to the home, or for barbers or hairdressers to come to the home.

-It’s also important to get patients accustomed to using alternate methods of transportation, such as:
+It’s also important to help your loved one become accustomed to using alternate methods of transportation, such as:

 - Rides from family and friends